-After a few weeks following mostly paved roads in Chile and Argentina, we were definitely ready for some new off road bikepacking adventures!
+After a few weeks following mostly paved roads in Chile and Argentina, we were definitely ready for some new off-road bikepacking adventures.
 The monkey puzzle trail from bikepacking.com looked like the perfect route for us to discover the beautiful Auracaniá region in Chile.
 Araucania is home to Mapuche culture and the monkey puzzle tree, a ‘living fossil’ and the national tree of Chile.
 Add to this an impressive Lonquimay volcano towering at the horizon and crystal clear streams running through the valley, we experienced it as a beautiful hidden paradise in Chile.

 Monkey puzzle trail

 On Christmas Day we left our comfortable cabaña for the monkey puzzle trail bikepacking route.
 We cruised along the shores of a reservoir lake and the river to the next small village Chenqueco.
 And we found a beautiful spot to pitch the tent and watch the sun goes down.

 The next day we followed a hiking trail to cross the bridge that would bring is to the other side of the river.
 The hiking trail is definitely not made for a touring bicycle.
 A local was laughing at us while we were pushing our bikes.
 He told us we should get ourselves a horse instead of a bike.
 We pushed and pulled our bikes over the trails, and agreed that a horse would indeed have been nice.